Skip to main content

 • Administration of trusts within a defined portfolio

-• Collaboration with team members and other key stakeholders in preparation for owner and trustee meetings as well as Māori land court hearings
+• Collaboration with team members and other key stakeholders in preparation for owner and trustee meetings, hui and Māori land court hearings

 • Creation of meeting materials, including meeting invitations, presentations and reports, and provision of supporting documentation